gryf/boxpy/README.rst

        gecos: ubuntu
        sudo: ALL=(ALL) NOPASSWD:ALL
        groups: users, admin
-   power_state:
-     mode: poweroff
-     timeout: 10
-     condition: True

 It is really simple, and use ``string.Template`` for exchanging token ``$ssh_key`` with default, or provided public key, so that you will be able to log in into the VM using that key.
-Section ``power_state`` is used internally for making sure the cloud-init finish up and the VM will be started again.

 Note, that you need to be extra careful regarding ``$`` sign.
 As explained above ``$ssh_key`` will be used as a "variable" for the template to substitute